How to build and Maintain your Social Media Marketing Strategy

 Step 6: Measure results

 You need to measure and monitor all activity.
-Be sure that you create mechanisms for feedback and input throughout your process to provide opportunities for your community, staff, etc. to share ideas and LISTEN!
+Be sure that you create mechanisms for feedback and input throughout your process to provide opportunities for your community and staff to share ideas and listen.

 Ask yourself these questions as you evaluate your social media efforts: